luizbgomide/sovereign/spells.md

 #### Share Vitality
 By molding the plasmic stuff of life force, create a bond between two willing or helpless targets.

 These subjects must be close enough for the necromancer to touch; thereafter, for as long as the spell is in effect, the two creatures pool their HP.
-Injuries to either subtract from this pool, and neither dies until it is reduced to zero, whereupon both are Mortally Wounded.
+Injuries to either subtract from this pool, and neither dies until it is reduced to zero, whereupon both are [Mortally Injured](/rules#mortal-injury-and-stabalization).
 They can communicate telepathically at will while the spell is in effect.

 The power ends at daybreak; if dispelled sooner, the remaining pool is split proportionately.